 Description

 This easy sweet chili jam recipe is one you NEED in your repertoire.
-It takes just 30 minutes, is sweet, spicy and so versatile.
-Watch it spice up salads, sandwiches, cheese boards or use it as a dipping sauce.
+It takes just 30 minutes, is sweet, spicy, and so versatile.
+Watch it spice up salads, sandwiches, and cheese boards, or use it as a dipping sauce.
 Plus, it keeps for months and makes a wonderful gift.

 Ingredients